Gugulethu-Nyoni/semantq/docs/SemantqConfig.md

 The `semantq.config.js` file is the central configuration file for Semantq, an AI-first JavaScript framework.
 It allows you to define global settings, components, libraries, routes, and menu generation for your application.
 Below is a detailed breakdown of each configuration option, presented in the same order as they appear in the file.

+**Note:** You don't need to create the configuration file from scratch—it is included with the Semantq installation.
+However, it is important to familiarize yourself with it to make customizations or extensions as needed.

 ---

 ## **1. Basic Configuration**